Taavi Veskimägi: Civic engagement

 In 2017-2019 and 2011-2013 Taavi Veskimägi was a member of the board of the European Network of Transmission System Operators for Electricity (ENTSO-E).
 He has been Supervisory Board member in many state owned companies (Estonian Post Ltd., Port of Tallinn etc) and private owned companies (Olympic Entertainment Group AS, Milrem AS etc).
 Taavi Veskimägi is also the founder and the Chairman of the Board of the Estonian Defence Industry Association and the member of the board of the Estonian Employers’ Confederation.

 Personal life

-In 2002, Veskimägi married Kaja Kallas, an Estonian politician who went on to serve as prime minister of Estonia.
-They divorced in 2014, and have one son.
+He lived together with Estonian Prime Minister Kaja Kallas, between 2011 and 2014.
+Kallas and Veskimägi have one son; they separated in 2014.